Statistical Ecology (PGDip/MSc) 2025 entry

 Further study

-The MSc in Statistical Ecology prepares students for further postgraduate studies in quantitative ecology, conservation, or statistics applied to ecological problems.
+The MSc in Statistical Ecology prepares students for a PhD in quantitative ecology, conservation, or statistics applied to ecological problems.

-The MSc is taught by members of the world-leading Centre for Research into Ecological and Environmental Modelling (CREEM), and graduates may continue their education by enrolling for a PhD within CREEM or within statistics, biology, wildlife, ecology, or conservation departments worldwide.
+The MSc is taught by members of the world-leading Centre for Research into Ecological and Environmental Modelling (CREEM), and graduates may continue their education by enrolling for a PhD within CREEM or within statistics, biology, wildlife, ecology, or conservation departments in St Andrews or worldwide.

 Postgraduate research